 You will need to bring along some cash for tips during your Disney Cruise.

 The first time you may need cash for tips occurs right as you arrive at the port.
 Porters that take your luggage from the car to put on the ship generally receive $1-2 per bag.
 You will likely need some help with your luggage when you arrive back at the port after your cruise has finished, so be prepared with cash for both porters.

-Depending on what excursions you book for the various ports of call, you may also need cash for those excursions.
+Depending on what excursions (Port Adventures) you book for the various ports of call, you may also need cash for those excursions.
 Bus drivers, guides, boat drivers, etc. will likely expect gratuity.
-Most ports-of-call for Disney Cruise accept US Dollars, so you shouldn’t need to convert to the local currency (unless you’re cruising from somewhere outside the US, in which case, you may just want to convert some of your currency to US Dollars).
+Most ports of call for Disney Cruise accept US Dollars, so you shouldn’t need to convert to the local currency (unless you’re cruising from somewhere outside the US, in which case, you may just want to convert some of your currency to US Dollars).

 “Excursions” does include Castaway Cay excursions and hair braiding.
 Even though you’re on Disney’s private island, these are all independent contractors not employed by Disney Cruise and will expect a tip.